Penshurst Park

 Penshurst Park Cricket Ground, also known as the Earl of Leicester's Park, is a cricket ground at Penshurst in Kent.
 It is one of the oldest cricket venues in England.
 Part of the Penshurst Place estate, it hosted its first recorded match in 1724.

-History
+18th-century cricket

-Penshurst Park is known to have been the venue for matches played as early as the 1720s.
-It is first recorded in 1724 for a match involving a combined Penshurst, Tonbridge & Wadhurst team against Dartford Cricket Club. and then in the 1728 English cricket season when it was used for two matches organised by Kent patron Edwin Stead against teams led by the 2nd Duke of Richmond and Sir William Gage.
-In 1729, Stead used it as his home venue for another match against Sir William Gage's XI.
+Penshurst Park, then the seat of John Sidney, 6th Earl of Leicester, is known to have been the venue for four historically important matches played between 1724 and 1729.
+It is first recorded in 1724 for a match involving a combined Penshurst, Tonbridge & Wadhurst team against Dartford.
+In the 1728 season, it was the venue for two matches organised by Kent patron Edwin Stead against teams led by the 2nd Duke of Richmond and Sir William Gage.
+In the 1729 season, Stead used it as his home venue for another match against Sir William Gage's XI.

-A number of matches were played by a Penshurst club in the mid-19th century.
-The ground is the home of the modern Penshurst Cricket Club.
+1728 matches

+There were three matches in 1728 between teams representing Kent and Sussex.
+Nominally, however, the Kent team was Edwin Stead's XI, while the Sussex team in the first two matches was the 2nd Duke of Richmond's XI, and Sir William Gage's XI in the third.
+Stead's XI won the first match against Richmond's XI, which was played on Coxheath Common, and a return took place at Penshurst Park sometime in July.
+It was the subject of a brief notice in the Whitehall Evening Post dated 6 August 1728.

+The third match, hosted by the Earl of Leicester at Penshurst Park in either late July or early August, was between Stead's XI and Gage's XI.
+Reports in both the 6 August editions of both the London Evening Post and the Daily Journal say of the match that it was "the third time this summer that the Kent men have been too expert for those of Sussex".
+Based on this, modern sources agree that Stead's XI won both of the matches against Richmond's XI.
+The Stead v Gage match was played for a stake of 50 guineas, and Stead's XI won by 7 runs – the newspaper report says "the former [Gage's XI] wanted 7 to be even with (them)".